srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 #### Task 3: Test the Device Twins

-To test the method, start the apps in the correct order.
+To test the code that manages device twin desired property changes, you will start the apps in the correct order, device application first and then back-end application.

+1. Switch to the instance of Visual Studio Code that contains the **cheesecavedevice** device app.

+1. To start the **cheesecavedevice** device app, open a Terminal pane and then enter a `dotnet run` command.

-1. Start the **CheeseCaveDevice** device app.
-It will begin writing to the terminal, and telemetry will appear.
+    It will begin writing to the terminal, and telemetry messages will be displayed.

-1. Start the **CheeseCaveOperator** back-end app.
+1. Switch to the instance of Visual Studio Code that contains the **CheeseCaveOperator** back-end app.

+1. To start the **CheeseCaveOperator** back-end app, open a Terminal pane and then enter a `dotnet run` command.

+1. Switch back to the instance of Visual Studio Code that contains the **cheesecavedevice** device app.

-1. Check the console output for the **CheeseCaveDevice** device app and confirm that the device twin synchronized correctly.
+1. Check the console output and confirm that the device twin synchronized correctly.

     ![Console Output](./Media/LAB_AK_15-cheesecave-device-twin-received.png)

-    If we let the fan do its work, we should eventually get rid of those red alerts!
+    If you let the fan do its work, you should eventually see red alerts turn off (unless the fan fails)

     ![Console Output](./Media/LAB_AK_15-cheesecave-device-twin-success.png)

 1. For both instances of Visual Studio Code, stop the app and then close the Visual Studio Code window.

-The code provided in this module isn't industrial quality.
-It does show how to use direct methods and device twins.
-However, the messages are sent only when the back-end service app is first run.
-Typically, a back-end service app would require a browser interface, for an operator to send direct methods, or set device twin properties, when required.
+The code that you implemented in this lab isn't production quality, but it does demonstrate the basics of monitoring and controlling an IoT device using a combination direct methods and device twin properties.
+You should recognize that in this implementation, operator control messages are only being sent when the back-end service app is first run.
+Typically, a back-end service app would require a browser interface, for an operator to send direct methods, or set device twin properties, whenever required.